adoolaeghe/Password_validation/README.md

 ### Design

 The main challenge was to find the suitable and efficient way for checking the string argument according to the given password restrictions; I decided to use the **Regular Expression** to match a patter against a string (I could have use an iteration on each character of the string).
-I searched to find the right Regexp metacharacter matching with the length pattern and character type selection.
-Finally, I found the helpful ruby matcher method ```.match(string)``` returning a ```<MatchData "string">``` object if matching otherwise  returns ```nil```.
+I searched for documentation to find the right Regexp metacharacter matching with the length and character type pattern.
+Finally, I found the helpful ruby matcher method ```.match(string)``` returning a ```<MatchData "string">``` object if matching, otherwise it returns ```nil```.

 ### Project structure approach

-In order to TDD the project, I first asked myself whether I should use a seperate Rspec unit tests to isolate the tests.
-Then I finally decided to extract the assertions given by the instruction into seperate files.
-This allowed me to create an appropriate seperation of test on each method, I was then able to follow the TDD methodology for the project.
+In order to TDD the project, I first asked myself whether I should use a Rspec to isolate the concerns of my tests.
+Then I finally decided to extract the assertions given by the instructions into seperate files.
+This allowed me to create an appropriate seperation of concerns for each method, I was then able to follow a TDD methodology for the project.
 All the tests are runned from a unique command in irb using a SpecHelper file.

 ### Instructions